niermann/holoaverage/example/README.txt

     https://doi.org/10.14279/depositonce-6674

 Unzip the file into this directory.
+On unix* platforms you can use the ./download-files.sh script to download the example files for you.

 This directory contains a parameter file for the reconstruction of the data files:

     holoaverage-a1.json